emirmkd/emirmkd.github.io/_posts/2016-06-15-meta-tagss.md

 {% endraw %}
 To be honest, I can't remember where I found this code, but I think it was a mix from a few places and then a bit of my own addition. <br>
 <h4>What it does?</h4>
 As you can see, there are a lot of {} brackets.
 These are the liquid tags which "dynamically" pull tag information from the page you are in.
-This means that instead of having to write tags manually for each page and for every new page, you tell Jekyll to write those automatically, for each page and give it to Facebook. <br>
+This means that instead of having to write tags manually for each page and for every new page, you tell Jekyll to write those automatically, for each page and give it to Facebook. <br><br>
 I will be VERY honest with you: I am not sure what all the parts of this code do EXACTLY.
 I'll try to explain some of them, so you can at least get how this works. <br>
 Let's take the first line as an example.
 {% raw %}